This post may contain affiliate links, please see the privacy policy for details.

 Ingredients

-• 10 Ounces chestnuts, roasted or steamed
+• 10 Ounces chestnuts, roasted, steamed or canned

 • 3 Tablespoons rum, spiced or golden/dark